goadesign/model/README.md

         os.Exit(1)
     }

-    // Upload the model, the Structurizr account API key and secret must be set
+    // Upload the model to the Structurizr service.
+    // The API key and secret must be set in the STRUCTURIZR_KEY and
-    // in the STRUCTURIZR_KEY and STRUCTURIZR_SECRET environment variables
+    // STRUCTURIZR_SECRET environment variables respectively.
+The
-    // respectively and the workspace ID in STRUCTURIZR_WORKSPACE_ID. var (
+    // workspace ID must be set in STRUCTURIZR_WORKSPACE_ID. var (
-        key = os.Getenv("STRUCTURIZR_KEY"
+        key = os.Getenv("STRUCTURIZR_KEY")
         secret = os.Getenv("STRUCTURIZR_SECRET")
         wid = os.Getenv("STRUCTURIZR_WORKSPACE_ID")
     )